The Banking Regulation Review: Portugal

 Since the conclusion of the Financial and Economic Assistance Programme in 2014, the Portuguese economy has been slowly improving and has been growing in the past few years, even though this growth has been slowing and there are still some uncertainties as to the financing conditions Portugal may face in the foreseeable future.

 Regarding the political context, the left-wing government has maintained the necessary majorities in Parliament and, as at the end of 2019, had concluded the fourth and last year of its mandate following the 2015 elections.
-The 2019 elections saw a reinforcement of the representation of the Socialist Party in Parliament.
+The 2019 elections saw a reinforcement of the representation of the Socialist Party in Parliament, which was also repeated in the recent elections of January 2022.
 With this result, the left-wing bias of the Portuguese Parliament was strengthened, and the course of the policies enacted during the previous mandate is expected to remain constant in the forthcoming years.
-In respect of state-owned enterprises, following a few years of intense privatisation of state-owned companies, 2016 was the first year of the century without privatisations in Portugal, and no new major transactions were carried out by the government in 2020.
+In respect of state-owned enterprises, following a few years of intense privatisation of state-owned companies, 2016 was the first year of the century without privatisations in Portugal, and no new major transactions were carried out by the government in 2021.

 In respect of the banking sector itself, following the period after the conclusion of the Financial and Economic Assistance Programme, in which the BOP determined the application of resolution measures to Banco Espírito Santo (BES) and Banco Internacional do Funchal (Banif), the past few years have been marked by the sale of some of the largest banks in Portugal and the recapitalisation of other major banks.